Degrees and Certifications:

 I am excited to be back at Falmouth Elementary this year.
 This will be my 18th year in the classroom.
 I received my Bachelors of Science in Early Childhood Education in 1999 and earned my Masters in Education in 2003.
 My career started in Statham, Georgia.
 I taught Kindergarten, 4 years; First Grade, 2 years; Second Grade, 2 years.
 My family relocated to Texas in 2008, where I taught Fifth Grade, 2 years and Fourth Grade, 2 years.
 My family then relocated to Virginia where I taught Fourth Grade at Falmouth for 4 years prior to departing for Cartagena, Colombia.

-In my spare time, I love having family time as well as baking, fishing, and enjoy the outdoors.
+In my spare time, I love having family time as well as cooking, baking, fishing, and enjoy the outdoors.
 I collect cook books and often spend my free time looking through them and figuring out ways to change recipes to make them “better.”
 During the college football season, you will find me watching all of the UGA games on Saturdays.
 If you listen hard enough, you may even hear me cheering them on.
 GOOOOO DAWGS!
 Sic ‘em!